IvanaRondon-Lorefice/Master-s-Project/README.md

 # Gene Regulatory Network Inference

-Computational biology project focused on the inference and evaluation of **gene regulatory networks (GRNs)** from time-series biological data.
+Computational biology project focused on the inference and evaluation of gene regulatory networks (GRNs) from time-series biological data.

-Developed as part of my Master's research at the **Institute of Plant Sciences Paris-Saclay**, this project compares different network-inference approaches and evaluates their ability to recover regulatory interactions from biological data.
+Developed as part of my Master's research at the Institute of Plant Sciences Paris-Saclay, this project compares different network-inference approaches and evaluates their ability to recover regulatory interactions from biological data.

 ## Project Overview